-The now Adelaide City national premier league playmaker and captain developed the program during a sabbatical in 2018 after he had the idea about helping children to keep up with their soccer skills in 2017.
+The now Adelaide City national premier league playmaker and captain developed the program during a sabbatical in 2018 after learning how to help children keep up with their soccer skills in 2017.

-Encouraging children online to be competitive in a safe virtual environment where they would practice before showing off their new skills on social media was a thought he had transformed into reality.
+Encouraging children online to be competitive in a safe virtual environment where they would practice before showing off their new social media skills was a thought he had transformed into reality.